jcpaik/sofa-manuscript/vault/Progress.md

 Goal Jan 9 - 14: Reduce bound of $h_K(t)$ to concrete calculations in `SofaDesinger`.
 The writing could be rough, but should be 'fixable' with only minor adjustments.

+- [ ] Check preliminary calculations on gap
+	- Simple and naive gap bound

 - [ ] Make pictures of how `SofaDesigner` work